 - Keep your appointments, be on time, and present yourself well.
 You don’t want to delay returning calls or emails from the evaluator.
 Similarly, you don’t want to be late to appointments with the evaluator.
 Also, you do not want to show up for a meeting with the evaluator stressed, frazzled, and unprepared.

 - Avoid saying negative things about your spouse or parenting partner.
 If you’re asked about your spouse’s strengths and weaknesses as a parent, be as even handed as you can, and don’t dwell on either.

 Do not instruct or coach your children about what to say or do when meeting with the evaluator.

 - Do not violate or disobey custody orders that are in-place while the evaluation is pending.

 - Most importantly, do not attempt to manipulate the child custody evaluator in order to “win” the child custody evaluation.
 These evaluations are not a game.
 Parents who resort to cheap tricks found on the Internet will not be found credible and will likely only hurt their case.
 It’s best to lay bare your parenting interests, skills, assets, shortcomings, weaknesses, etc, and let the evaluator do their job.

-For more information on child custody evaluations or evaluators, please contact our office.
+For more information on how our firm can help you prepare for a child custody evaluations or to make use of an evaluator to benefit your case, please contact our office.